-S104.1.1.1 Taping of Seams between Roof Sheathing: All seams between roof sheathing that forms the roof deck shall be taped using either an ASTM 1970 compliant self-adhering polymer-modified bitumen flashing tape at least 4-inch-wide or an AAMA 711-13, Level 3 (for exposure up to 80°C/176°F) compliant self-adhering flexible flashing tape at least 3 /4-inch-wide.
-The roof surface shall be covered with a code-compliant ASTM D226 Type II or ASTM D4869 Type IV underlayment over the self-adhering tape.
+S104.1.1.1 Taping of Seams between Roof Sheathing: All seams between roof sheathing that forms the roof deck shall be taped using either an ASTM 1970 compliant self-adhering polymer-modified bitumen flashing tape at least 4-inch-wide or an AAMA 711-13, Level 3 (for exposure up to $80^{\circ}\text{C}/176^{\circ}\text{F}$ ) compliant self-adhering flexible flashing tape at least 3 $^{3}/{4}$ -inch-wide.
+The roof surface shall be covered with a code-compliant ASTM D226 Type II or ASTM D4869 Type III or Type IV underlayment over the self-adhering tape.
 As an alternative, apply a reinforced synthetic roof underlayment which has an ICC approval as an alternate to ASTM D226 Type II felt paper.
-The synthetic underlayment shall have a minimum tear strength of 20 pounds per ASTM D5034 or ASTM D4533.
-The underlayment shall be attached using annular ring or deformed shank roofing fasteners with minimum 1-inch-diameter caps (button cap nails) at minimum 6 inches o.c. spacing along all laps and two rows 12 inches o.c. spacing in the field.
-Horizontal laps must be a minimum of 2 inches and end laps must be a minimum of 6 inches.
+The synthetic underlayment shall have a minimum tear strength of 15 pounds per ASTM D5034 or ASTM D4533.
+The underlayment shall be attached using annular ring or deformed shank roofing fasteners with minimum 1-inch-diameter caps (button cap nails) at a minimum 6 inches o.c. spacing along all laps and two rows 12 inches o.c. spacing in the field.

+Horizontal laps must be a minimum of 2 inches, and end laps must be a minimum of 6 inches.